alexbehrens/demo-tavus-valentine-template/README.md

    ```

 3. **Clone and Customize:**
-   Fork this repository and modify it to create your own unique Santa AI persona.
+   Fork this repository and modify it to create your own unique AI coach persona.
 To personalize your experience:
    - Edit the **persona_id** in the `createConversation.ts` file to match your new persona.
 You can learn how to [create your own persona](https://docs.tavus.io/sections/conversational-video-interface/creating-a-persona) or persona replicas directly on the [Tavus Platform](https://platform.tavus.io/).
-   - You can also swap Santa out with a completely different replica/persona to use this a simple react template for your next CVI project.
+   - You can also create different types of coaches or mentors by swapping in your own personas.

    For example, to update the persona ID, locate the following snippet in `createConversation.ts`: